-This discussion focuses on the arthritis therapy sector, including the positive contributions it has made, as well as the negative points of treatment.
+This discussion focuses on the osteoarthritis therapy sector, including the positive contributions it has made, as well as the negative points of treatment.

 No treatment option will reverse or undo arthritic changes, but many treatments can make the condition much more livable for patients with severe symptoms.
 Remember that many symptomatic treatments must be continued indefinitely to remain effective.